 • NONVERBAL ASPECTS OF LANGUAGE: Being able to have appropriate body language – facial expressions, eye contact, gestures, body proximity, tone of voice, etc. Being able to use appropriate body language and likewise interpret it from others.
 A significant portion of communication relies on nonverbal communication.

-• PROBLEM-SOLVING: Being able to identify a problem and find a solution, compromise, and negotiate.
+• PROBLEM-SOLVING: The ability to identify a problem and find a solution, compromise, and negotiate.

 • EMPATHY: Being able to feel what another person feels.

-• PERSPECTIVE TAKING: Being able to take the point of view of someone else.
+• PERSPECTIVE TAKING: Taking the point of view of someone else.
 This is critical in knowing you are giving enough information and context for someone to comprehend what you are telling them.

-• APOLOGIZING: Being able to understand the importance of apologizing, then knowing when you should and how.
+• APOLOGIZING: Understanding the importance of apologizing, then knowing when you should and how.

-• SPONTANEOUSLY SEEKING ASSISTANCE: Being able to know when they need help, identify who to ask, and then ask appropriately depending on the situation.
+• SPONTANEOUSLY SEEKING ASSISTANCE: Knowing when they need help, identifying who to ask, and then asking appropriately depending on the situation.

-• FIGURATIVE LANGUAGE & SARCASM: Being able to identify and comprehend idioms, similes, metaphors, jokes, and sarcasm.
+• FIGURATIVE LANGUAGE & SARCASM: Identifying and comprehending idioms, similes, metaphors, jokes, and sarcasm.
 These aspects of language can completely change the meaning.

 Download this page, plus more free social skills resource lists!